columbia-it/django-jsonapi-training/docs/building.md

 django-jsonapi-training$ git checkout initial
 ```

-If you want to follow along, you can uses the various git tags to check out pieces of the project.
-However, many of these intermediate versions have now been replaced.
-It's probably better to simply
-skip ahead and go to the latest code.

-!!! note
-    We'll indicate the git tags like this in the documentation.

-    `GIT TAG: initial`

 ## Edit Settings to add DRF, DJA, OAuth, Debug, etc.

-`GIT TAG: settings`

 An initial version of `training/settings.py` is created by
 `django-admin startproject` and `django-admin startapp`.
 It's full of comments suggesting changes.